Distillery-Dev/ComfyUI-serverless/README.md

   - **Logging**: Discomfort's log messages are currently mixed with ComfyUI's output, which can make debugging difficult.
   - **Error Handling**: Error handling is still being improved.
 In some cases, an error may require a full restart.
   - **Memory Management**: The `WorkflowContext` is still in the alpha stage and may have memory leaks in some edge cases.
+  - **Testing on Windows TBD**: If running on Windows, prefer a WSL2 Linux build -- or help us by testing it on Windows!